automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hadrosaurus.md

 # Hadrosaurus
-## Description: The official state dinosaur of New Jersey.
+## The official state dinosaur of New Jersey.